nginx-proxy/acme-companion/README.md

 You may want to do this to prevent having the docker socket bound to a publicly exposed container service.

-To run nginx proxy as a separate container you'll need to have [nginx.tmpl](https://github.com/jwilder/nginx-proxy/blob/master/nginx.tmpl) on your host system and set the `NGIX_DOCKER_GEN_CONTAINER`environment variable to the name or id of the docker-gen container.
+To run nginx proxy as a separate container you'll need to have [nginx.tmpl](https://github.com/jwilder/nginx-proxy/blob/master/nginx.tmpl) on your host system and set the `NGINX_DOCKER_GEN_CONTAINER` environment variable to the name or id of the docker-gen container.

 * First start nginx (official image) with volumes:
 ```bash